 What is Ethanol?

-Ethanol is a colorless liquid that is distilled from agricultural crops — usually corn.
-Ethanol can be produced not only from corn, barley, and wheat, but also from cellulose feedstocks such as corn stalks, rice straw, sugar cane bagasse, pulpwood, switchgrass, and municipal solid waste.
-Most ethanol is produced in the grain-growing states of midwestern U.S. Virginia has an ethanol plant in Hopewell with a capacity of 65 million gallons of ethanol.
+Ethanol is a renewable fuel made from various plant materials collectively known as “biomass.”
+More than 95% of U.S. gasoline contains ethanol in a low-level blend to oxygenate the fuel and reduce air pollution.
+It is a colorless liquid distilled from agricultural crops – usually corn.
+Ethanol can be produced not only from corn, barley, and wheat, but also from cellulose feedstocks, such as corn stalks, rice straw, sugar cane bagasse, pulpwood, switchgrass, and municipal solid waste.
+Most ethanol is produced in the grain-growing states of mid-western U.S., but Virginia has an ethanol plant in Hopewell with a capacity of 65 million gallons of ethanol.
 This plant uses hull-less barley as a feedstock.

 Ethanol: A Scapegoat?
 Read some fact sheets compiled by the USDA Trade and Biofuel Analysis Division to hear another side of the story the media often ignores.